icostan/blog.costan.ro/content/post/2018-10-09-bitcoin-address.markdown

 ---
 layout: post
-title:  "Bitcoin: private key, public key, address"
+title:  "Bitcoin address"
 subtitle: Bitcoin
 date:   2018-10-09
 tags: ["bitcoin", "cryptography", "math", "ruby", "private-key", "public-key"]
 ---

-# Private key, public key, address

-This article is all about two ways of generating a Bitcoin address: the hard way using simple math and the easy way using an existing Bitcoin library.
+This article will present two ways of generating a Bitcoin address: the hard way using simple math and the easy way using an existing Bitcoin library.

 ## A. The hard way